stripe-archive/macgyver/README.md

 (which provides access to X.509 certificates stored in a Chromebook's TPM), exposing it to the Chrome [Secure Shell][] extension.

+## Background

+For some time, Chrome OS has included the ability to store X.509 certificates in its [TPM][].
+This allows certificates to be stored in such a way that the private keys can not be extracted.
+Chrome 45 added the new [chrome.platformKeys][] extension API, which allows extensions to use those certificates (subject to some permissions constraints) for signing data.

+Separately, the [Secure Shell][] extension for Chrome (which is an OpenSSH compiled for [NaCl][]) [supports][chromium-hterm ssh-agent] using an external extension as a stand-in for an SSH agent.

+MacGyver duct tapes these two developments together, allowing the [Secure Shell][] extension to utilize TPM-stored certificates (or, really, the public key in the certificates) and private keys via the SSH agent protocol and the [chrome.platformKeys][] API.

 ## Usage

 After installing, you can pass `--ssh-agent=extensionid` in the "relay